-CCLS has been offering clinics on elder abuse, estate planning, workers' rights, public benefits, and housing law updates in various locations throughout Fresno and Madera counties.
-Since 2023 CCLS has offered Veteran's clinics at the local American Legion posts assisting Senior's with estate plans, referrals for probate attorneys and other legal issues, as well as attending Veteran's Stand Downs.

-CCLS has also historically partnered with San Joaquin College of Law in Clovis to offer Senior Citizens Law Day each June, featuring a day of workshops on estate planning, Medicare, identity theft, and elder abuse, as well as individual appointments to assist older adults with preparation of a simple will, trust, power of attorney, and advance health care directive.
+CCLS rose to the challenges of the COVID-19 pandemic by offering online clinics on elder abuse, bankruptcy, workers compensation and COVD-19, and housing law updates in Spring and Summer 2020.
+Prior to the onset of COVID-19, CCLS provided in-person community workshops, such as those offered in October and November 2019 on evictions and renter's rights at three libraries in central and west Fresno as well as the rural Kingsburg and Fowler libraries, and provided attendees with self-help packets.
+CCLS has also historically partnered with the San Joaquin Valley College of Law in Clovis to offer Senior Citizens Law Day each June, featuring a day of workshops on estate planning, Medicare, identity theft, and elder abuse, as well as individual appointments to assist older adults with preparation of a simple, power of attorney, and advance health care directive.